tmehta12/LIFE748-Git-workshop/6_Adding_a_feature.md

 random-reads.py 0.1.0
 ~~~

-> As you can see, this version of `random-reads.py` is the old version!
+> As you can see, this version of `random-reads.py` is the old version "0.1.0" instead of "0.2.0"!

 ## 6.4 Merging branches to finalise main